surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 <center><h1>Organize Content</h1></center>

-This Section describes how to edit the reports and dashboard.
+This section describes how to edit existing reports and dashboard.
 Acubi allows user in editing and managing access level, allows  users to make necessary changes to the content such as;

   -  Editing Reports and Dashboards.